Eterea/blender/docs/links.md

 [Henning Sanden en X: "Whats your best tip for core modeling in Blender?
 No fancy addons, only old school box and poly modeling tips.
 Could be hotkeys, general techniques, etc"](https://twitter.com/henningsanden/status/1775479054407204923)

+[Host your Blender Assets on Github Pages](https://www.youtube.com/@jan-hendrik3) - By Jan-Hendrik Müller - Here's the [link](https://github.com/kolibril13/my-asset-remote) to the template on GitHub

 [How Blender Keymap Presets Works](https://discord.com/channels/267112699517861888/1276613499878903808/1312076163463643221) - *Discord link*, by Xen Wildman - Saved on disk

 [How To Install or Reset Blender (The Right Way)](https://www.youtube.com/watch?v=Y_DRWnWq2fI)